Ahhh! The age-old questions in the realm of dieting for fat loss…

 - It will cause a stress response that ramps up cortisol levels, decreasing sleep quality and blocking the mobilization of your fat cells for energy.

 With great coaching, we can isolate this issue and fix it!

-For the average person, these signs put together - and the general slowing of fat loss as a result - makes them feel like they need to exercise more.
-This exacerbates the issue and can cause a destructive cycle of yo-yo dieting and injury!
+For the average person, these signs put together—and the general slowing of fat loss as a result—makes them feel like they need to exercise more.
+This exacerbates the issue and can cause a destructive yo-yo dieting and injury cycle.

-For individuals that are already training five times per week, increasing exercise won’t help you lose more weight.
+For individuals who are already training five times per week, increasing exercise usually won’t help you lose more weight.
 In fact, exercise overdose and the resulting destructive loop can have the opposite effect and cause a lot of frustration in the process.

-It takes time and effort to reverse the “more = better” mindset but it is possible with time, effort and guidance.
-Give your body time to prove it to you by sticking with your training and nutrition plan to focusing on fueling your body.
+It takes time and effort to reverse the “more = better” mindset, but it is possible with time, effort, and guidance.
+Give your body time to prove it to you by sticking with your training and nutrition plan to focus on fueling your body.

 - Donnelly, J. E., Pronk, N. P., Jacobsen, D. J., & Jakicic, J. M. (1991).
 Effects of a very-low-calorie-diet and physical-training regimens on body composition and resting metabolic rate in obese females.
 Am J of Clin Nutr., 54(1), 56-61. doi.org/10.1093/ajcn/54.1.56